Duality Symmetry of Quantum Electrodynamics and Magnetic Charges: Duality symmetry of quantum electrodynamics

 To reveal the physical nature of the dual charge~$\tilde{q}_m$, we check the conservation of charges corresponding to the global U(1) gauge symmetry.
 The infinitesimal U(1) symmetry transformation can be written as

 where $\epsilon$ is a coordinate independent constant.
 The corresponding Noether current reads

 Usually, we let $\epsilon=e$ to recover the conservation of the electric charge $Q=-e\int d^{3}x\psi^{\dagger}\psi$.
-Here, we can let $\epsilon=q_{e}+c\varepsilon_0q_{m}$ to introduce a new type of charge corresponding to a new Abelian phase to the Dirac field.
+We can introduce a new Abelian phase for the Dirac field to encompass dual charges with $\epsilon=\sqrt{\tilde{q}^2_{e}+(c\varepsilon_0\tilde{q}_{m})^2}$ .
 We can even introduce a completely new Dirac field to carry dual charges.
 Then, we will obtain two independent conserved laws corresponding to the electric and dual charges separately.
-However, the charge-conservation law will not help us clarify the physical nature of the conserved charges, because this conservation relation does not capture the effect of the linear interaction between the Dirac and EM fields.
+However, the charge-conservation law will not help us clarify the physical nature of the conserved charges, because this conservation relation due to the global gauge symmetry does not capture the effect of the linear interaction between the Dirac and EM fields.